Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Introduction

 \section{Introduction}

-Software has been playing an essential role in our global technological world.
-Despite the efforts that software companies have made to build quality software, the number of vulnerabilities continues to rise~\cite{cve-date:23}, so much so that the number of cyber attacks has risen to the highest figure recorded in the last two years~\cite{CheckPoint:24}.
-This increase is justified by the accelerating digital transformation and indicates that the software has been made available to the public inadequately tested, thus causing a decline in overall quality~\cite{Daley:17}.
+\IEEEPARstart{S}oftware has played an essential role in our global technological world.
+Despite the efforts software companies have made to build quality software, the number of vulnerabilities continues to increase~\cite{cve-date:23}, so much so that the number of cyber attacks has risen to the highest record in recent years~\cite{CheckPoint:24}.
+This increase is justified by the accelerating digital transformation, and indicates that inadequately tested software has been made available to the public, thus causing a decline in overall quality~\cite{Daley:17}.
+Web applications are at the root of this transformation, serving as the primary means of accessing and managing services; hence, the vulnerabilities they contain are a source for this security problem.
+This makes these attractive targets for attackers~\cite{Veracode:23}, with SQL injection (SQLi) and cross-site scripting (XSS) being among the most exploited vulnerabilities~\cite{owasp}.

-To contradict these figures and help developers achieve software quality assurance~\cite{SQA:18,Lee:14,anacov}, software development companies have outsourced their software testing process to companies specialising in this field, where software code analysis has emerged as a service offered by these companies~\cite{scnsoft,qamentor,veracode:24}, in addition to the usual black-box penetration testing service~\cite{Veracode:23}.
-In this service, the software can undergo a series of code analysis tasks performed by static analysis tools, including vulnerability detection, with the aim of testing the software properly and improving its quality and reliability~\cite{staticviolations,huang2,last,stat,Chess:04}.
-Although the results of these tasks are more useful to programmers, since static analysis can provide them with the location of the code where problems were found (e.g., vulnerabilities) and give hints on how to resolve them, this service requires access to the source code, which raises concerns about the privacy of the code and the theft of the developers' intellectual property~\cite{wired22source}.

-An interesting solution to overcome these concerns would be to perform these code analysis tasks in a protected version of the software, thus preserving its privacy.
-Code obfuscation techniques can be seen as a way for software companies to protect the privacy of their code against potential copyright violations, as it makes the code unreadable~\cite{Banescu:18,obfsaref,Heiderich:11}.
-However, static analysis tools are not prepared to deal with obfuscated code, thus requiring a de-obfuscated software version in order to operate.
-Hence, although obfuscation techniques appear to protect the code, they do not give real security guarantees regarding code privacy, and their use is impractical for third parties to conduct a static analysis of the code.